 Care at home

-Many older people will start to need support to live comfortably and safely at home in later life, but if you are unfamiliar with how help with your care needs is supposed to work it can be hard to know where to begin.
+Many older people will start to need support to live comfortably and safely at home in later life, but if you are unfamiliar with how getting help with your care needs is supposed to work, it can be hard to know where to begin.

-If you start to need care, in most areas of Scotland you would contact your local council’s social work department and ask for an assessment of your care needs.
-The council will then
+If you start to need care, in most areas of Scotland you should contact your local council’s social work department and ask for an assessment of your care needs.
+The council will then: